EstateJS/sites/docs/docs/guides/6-data.md

 ## Business Logic

-Data elements are ideal for holding business data because you can write business logic (getters and setters) that ensure property values are valid before they're changed or returned.
+Data elements are ideal for holding business data because you can write business logic (getters/setters, methods) that ensure property values are valid before they're changed or returned.

 ### Local Execution